 Being able to fly is often quoted as an example of reduced extrinsic mortality (Austad and Fischer 1991, Holmes and Austad 1994, Healy et al. 2014).
 Although this is clearly not the only reason for e.g. bat lifespans exceeding those of similarly sized rodents (for complexities, e.g., hibernation, see Wilkinson and Adams 2019), we take the dichotomy ‘volant or not’ as a way to conceptualize extrinsic mortality differences in our first, trade-off-free model.
 We ask whether a bat, assumed to experience relatively low extrinsic mortality, will be selected more strongly to delay senescence than a similar-sized non-volant organism, such as a mouse.
-Note that ignoring trade-offs means that we are in this first exercise not interested in the fact that litter sizes are smaller in bats than in rodents; we wish to consider the effect of mortality in isolation of everything else.
+Note that ignoring life-history trade-offs means that we are, in this first exercise, not interested in the fact that litter sizes are smaller in bats than in rodents; we wish to consider the effect of mortality in isolation of everything else.
 Reproductive effort and its potential trade-offs with senescence will be considered in the second part of our paper (see also the appendix of Day & Abrams 2020 for an analytical example with trade-offs).

 We further simplify the situation (away from real life, but helpful for heuristic understanding) by assuming a finite lifespan that does not permit more than one or two breeding attempts.
-Both the bat and the mouse have two competing types that differ in their rates of senescence in a simple and dramatic fashion: a ‘fast-senescer’ can only breed once and always dies thereafter, while a ‘slow-senescer’ can breed up to two times (we also include survival up to each breeding event).
-Clearly, both mice and bats will benefit from adding an extra breeding attempt to their lifespan, if all else is equal (i.e. in the absence of any trade-offs).
-The sign of selection is therefore clear, and our aim here is to compare its relative strength for the two species.
+Both the bat and the mouse have two alternative life histories that differ in their rates of senescence in a simple and dramatic fashion: a ‘fast-senescer’ can only breed once and always dies thereafter, while a ‘slow-senescer’ can breed up to two times (we also include survival up to each breeding event).
+Clearly, both mice and bats will benefit from adding an extra breeding attempt to their lifespan.
+Selection for a second breeding attempt is therefore positive for both species, and the key aim is to compare the strength of selection for the two species.
 If bats benefit much more from the extra breeding attempt than mice, then selection on bats to reduce senescence is stronger and the result is in line with Williams’ hypothesis.

 Each mouse individual survives with probability sM from birth to first reproduction, and slow-senescing mice additionally have the same probability of surviving after their first breeding to reach their second attempt.
 For bats, the rules are the same, but the survival probabilities equal sB.
 Since we assume all else is equal, we assign the same fecundity F to mice and to bats.
 F also does not change between the first and the second breeding attempt.
 Since there are already many analytical results available (e.g. Day & Abrams 2020), and our aim is to aid intuition maximally, we will make use of a single numerical example where sB=3 sM, i.e., bat survival is three times that of mice, and we show results assuming 20% survival in mice, 60% in bats (Table 1 gives an overview of bat and mice life-history parameters).